KansasCityWomeninTechnology/cocktails-worksheets/docs/css/3-box-model-text-icons/README.md

    > }
    > ```

-1. Border between each list item might help to distinguish each menu.
-Let's add 1px width white dotted border above each list item
+1. Borders between each list item might help to distinguish each menu.
+Let's add a 1px width white dotted border above each list item

    > [!HINT]
    >